 At the end of the procedure, the tubular retractor is removed and the muscles return to original position.
 This limits the muscle damage that is more commonly seen in open surgeries.

-(Left) An illustration showing a cross-section view of a healthy intevertebral disk.
-(Right) A cross-section magnetic resonance imaging (MRI) scan of the anatomy surrounding an intevertebral disk.
+(Left) An illustration showing a cross-section view of a healthy intervertebral disk.
+(Right) A cross-section magnetic resonance imaging (MRI) scan of the anatomy surrounding an intervertebral disk.
 The solid red rectangle shows the placement of the tubular retractor through the muscle and the dotted lines indicate the positioning of small surgical instruments.

 The most common types of anesthesia used for MISS are general (you are asleep for the entire operation) and regional (you may be awake but have no feeling from your waist down).